ngx-lottie/ngx-lottie/README.md

 export class AppServerModule {}
 ```

-Don't forget to import the `BrowserTransferStateModule` into your `AppModule`.
-Let's look at these options. `animations` is an array of JSON files that contain animation data that Node.js should read on the server-side, cache and transfer to the client. `folder` is a path where your JSON files are located, but you should use it properly, this path is joined with the `process.cwd()`.
-Assume such a project structure:
+Don't forget to import the `BrowserTransferStateModule` (not required as of Angular 14) into your `AppModule`.
+Let's look at these options. `animations` is an array of JSON files that contain animation data that Node.js should read on the server-side, cache, and transfer to the client. `folder` is a path where your JSON files are located.
+Still, you should use it properly.
+This path is joined with the `process.cwd()`.
+Consider the following project structure:

 ```
 — dist (here you store your output artifacts)